google-deepmind/mujoco/doc/computation.rst

    a way that preserves sparsity.
 When a quantity of the form :math:`M^{-1} x` is needed later, it is computed via sparse back-substitution.

-Before any of these computations we apply forward kinematics, which compute the global position and orientation of all spatial objects as well as the joint axes.
+Before any of these computations we apply forward kinematics, which computes the global position and orientation of all spatial objects as well as the joint axes.
 While it is often recommended to apply RNE and CRB in local coordinates, here we are setting the stage for collision detection which is done in global coordinates, thus RNE and CRB are also implemented in global coordinates.
 Nevertheless, to improve floating point accuracy, we represent the data for each